Ottawa

 Hiring a contractor in Canada requires much less paperwork.
 In addition, contractors don’t qualify for benefit packages or pensions, so the employer has fewer expenses.
 For employers and employees alike, this arrangement allows for more flexibility.

-Companies of all sizes want to hire employees in Canada, but don’t know how to navigate the country’s local labor laws.
-Via makes hiring Canadian talent and building your global team seamless.
-With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
-Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-of-record/entity in Canada, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+Via makes hiring talent around the world and building your global team seamless by helping you onboard workers in as little as 2-3 business days.
+With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as work visas & permits, employee data privacy compliance, benefits, global payroll, background checks, and more.
+Our team of local labor lawyers and on-the-ground experts provide 24-hour local support and ensure that your company remains compliant while expanding abroad.
+As your employer-of-record/entity abroad, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 No, finding a job as a foreigner in Canada is not too difficult, as long as you have related work experience, a solid academic background, and proper documentation.
 Keep in contact with your recruiter to make sure you’re fulfilling all the requirements, as they may change from employer to employer.